HyperZTeam456/hyperzhub/README.md

 ## Features

-- **Unified Hub** — Chat and Web in one place, accessible via a clean topbar
+- **Unified Hub** — Our products in one place, accessible via a clean topbar
 - **Launch Options** — Choose how you want to open HyperZHub:
   - `about:blank` — Opens the hub in a clean blank tab for a stealth browsing experience
   - `Blob Tab` — Opens via a temporary blob URL, leaving no trace in the address bar